 Paul is a Senior Associate within one of HTA’s architecture teams and joined the practice in 2003.
-He has worked on a wide range of residential-led regeneration projects across the UK and abroad.
-He has over 17 years’ experience as a qualified architect and has been one of HTA’s Design Leaders since 2005, becoming an Associate in 2012.
+He has worked on a wide range of regeneration, masterplanning and housing infill projects across the UK and abroad at all stages.
+He has over 19 years’ experience as a qualified architect and became an Associate in 2012.

 Paul has led a team in recent years specialising in the design of infill housing development solutions; realising the potential of complex backland and underused sites across London.
-He’s worked closely with housing associations, Local Authorities and contractor developers in Hackney, Merton, Enfield, Ealing, Barnet and Croydon, resulting in a large number of new homes having successfully gained planning consent and are now being constructed.
-He is currently designing up to 300 new homes for Brick by Brick in Croydon which have recently received planning consent and won the NLA 2017 award for Housing, and a Housing Design Award, and the AJ Masterplanning Award.
+He has worked closely with housing associations, Local Authorities and contractor developers in Croydon, Barnet, Enfield, Ealing, Hackney and Merton, resulting in a large number of new homes having successfully gained planning consent and been completed.
+He designed up to 200 new homes for Brick by Brick across estates in Croydon which won multiple awards including the NLA award for Housing, a Housing Design Award, and the AJ Masterplanning Award.
 The project graced the cover of the Architects’ Journal in March 2020 as part of a ‘Council Housing’ feature.

-He has a background in the sensitive refurbishment of existing buildings, and has led on the ongoing phased refurbishment of the Heritage Quarter at the Clapham Park Estate in South London for Metropolitan Housing.
-Paul also recently helped to gain planning consent for the conversion of a locally-listed police station in Haringey alongside a range of additional new build homes for One Housing Group, and is currently part of the team sensitively refurbishing 81 sustainable homes at the Sutton Estate in Chelsea for Clarion Housing.
+He has a background in the sensitive refurbishment of existing buildings, and led on the phased refurbishment of the Heritage Quarter at the Clapham Park Estate in South London for Metropolitan Housing.
+Paul also gained planning consent for the conversion of a locally-listed police station in Haringey alongside a range of additional new build homes for One Housing Group, and is currently part of the team sensitively refurbishing 81 sustainable homes at the Sutton Estate in Chelsea for Clarion Housing.

 HTA’s innovation agenda includes promoting and developing expertise in the Custom Build housing sector.
-Paul has been working closely with Carillion igloo on their delivery of 54 custom build house plots at Heartlands in Cornwall, the Government’s first and biggest Custom Build project for England, as part of a wider masterplan with a Design Code.
-This received planning consent in 2015 and construction is underway with the first customised homes being completed in late 2018.
+Paul collaborated closely with Carillion igloo on their delivery of 54 custom build house plots at Heartlands in Cornwall, the Government’s first and biggest Custom Build project for England, as part of a wider masterplan with a Design Code.
 Heartlands won a Housing Design Award in 2016.
 Paul has presented HTA’s approach to Custom Build at a number of events including at the Housing Forum, HCA design workshops and the Right to Build Expo.

 Paul is a strong communicator and able to translate clients’ briefs clearly, with excellent collaboration skills with the wider team.
-He has a particular interest in high quality design solutions for supported living and older persons’ accommodation, and finds working with local communities especially rewarding.
+He has a particular focus on high quality design solutions for regeneration projects, supported living and older persons’ accommodation, and finds working with local communities especially rewarding.
 Paul also runs HTA’s monthly Sketch Cub.